 · Iblees – the Arabic name for Satan.

 One of the best ways that the Muslim can preserve and safeguard their religion is that they be selective of who they take as friends and company.
 Without great effort, one can see the amount of influence peers have on each other.
-Sufficient is that saying of the Prophet, may Allah praise him:
+Sufficient is that saying of the Prophet, may the mercy and blessings of Allah be upon him:

 “A person is on the way of life (deen) of his close friend, so let people look into whom they take as close friends.”
 (Abu Daawood)